MuaadhEsmailT/Object-Oriented-Programming/README.md

   • PROCESS AND FORMULA :
-i.
-Ask user to Enter Date as mm/dd/yy. ii.
-User will enter the Date. iii.
-Show the Date that user entered and the number of the days in that month. iv.
+ Ask user to Enter Date as mm/dd/yy.
+ User will enter the Date.
+ Show the Date that user entered and the number of the days in that month.
  Ask user to enter the fixed number.
-v.
  Get the fixed number .
-vi.
-Show if is it leap year or not . vii.
-Show the Date with string month. viii.
-Ask user to inter student information . ix.
+ Show if is it leap year or not .
+ Show the Date with string month.
+ Ask user to inter student information .
  Get student information.
-x.
  Finally Show the information and display the Date with string month.